dotnet/docs/docs/standard/base-types/formatting-types.md

 Formatting is the process of converting an instance of a class, structure, or enumeration value to its string representation, often so that the resulting string can be displayed to users or deserialized to restore the original data type.
 This conversion can pose a number of challenges:

 - The way that values are stored internally does not necessarily reflect the way that users want to view them.
 For example, a telephone number might be stored in the form 8009999999, which is not user-friendly.
 It should instead be displayed as 800-999-9999.
-See the [Custom Format Strings](#customStrings) section for an example that formats a number in this way.
+See the [Custom Format Strings](#custom-format-strings) section for an example that formats a number in this way.

 - Sometimes the conversion of an object to its string representation is not intuitive.
 For example, it is not clear how the string representation of a Temperature object or a Person object should appear.
-For an example that formats a Temperature object in a variety of ways, see the [Standard Format Strings](#standardStrings) section.
+For an example that formats a Temperature object in a variety of ways, see the [Standard Format Strings](#standard-format-strings) section.

 - Values often require culture-sensitive formatting.
 For example, in an application that uses numbers to reflect monetary values, numeric strings should include the current culture’s currency symbol, group separator (which, in most cultures, is the thousands separator), and decimal symbol.
-For an example, see the [Culture-Sensitive Formatting with Format Providers and the IFormatProvider Interface](#FormatProviders) section.
+For an example, see the [Culture-sensitive formatting with format providers](#culture-sensitive-formatting-with-format-providers) section.

 - An application may have to display the same value in different ways.
 For example, an application may represent an enumeration member by displaying a string representation of its name or by displaying its underlying value.
-For an example that formats a member of the <xref:System.DayOfWeek> enumeration in different ways, see the [Standard Format Strings](#standardStrings) section.
+For an example that formats a member of the <xref:System.DayOfWeek> enumeration in different ways, see the [Standard Format Strings](#standard-format-strings) section.

 > [!NOTE]
 > Formatting converts the value of a type into a string representation.
 Parsing is the inverse of formatting.
 A parsing operation creates an instance of a data type from its string representation.
 For information about converting strings to other data types, see [Parsing Strings](../../../docs/standard/base-types/parsing-strings.md).